**Join me in protesting the American Psychiatric Association on May 6, 2018 in New York City via our **

 I wish you knew the work of attorneys like Wayne Ramsay, Ted Chabasinksi, or Jim Gottstein who have fought legal battles against forced treatment, against pharmaceutical companies, for forcing people on drugs, cross-marketing drugs for children that were never tested on them, and covering up the side effects of these horrible drugs.

-I wish you knew the work of journalist Robert Whitaker, who wrote Anatomy of an Epidemic and uncovered the unsettling relationship between the psychiatric mediations that people are pushed onto and the increases in mental illness and people being on disability.
+I wish you knew the work of journalist Robert Whitaker, who wrote Anatomy of an Epidemic: Magic Bullets, Psychiatric Drugs, and the Astonishing Rise of Mental Illness in America and uncovered the unsettling relationship between the psychiatric medications that people are pushed onto and the increases in mental illness and people being on disability.
 That since the advent of these supposed “cures” for mental illness, the numbers of people on disability are rising, not going down.

 I wish you knew the work of Dr. Martin Harrow, whose long-term studies on anti-psychotic medications show that people recover much better OFF medications than being on them.